 2. Hacking Growth by Sean Ellis & Morgan Brown

 Business leaders often organize their employees into teams based on the type of work that they do.
-For example, the marketing department works together as a cohesive unit.
-And the product development department might work elsewhere as another separate unit.
+For example, the marketing department may work together as a cohesive unit, and the product development department might work elsewhere as another separate unit.
 The result is that expertise is isolated by divisional silos.

-Unfortunately, this prevents teams from being able to quickly identify and act on opportunities to improve the business.
-Everything needs to be passed through multiple departments to be explored.
-And this bureaucracy can cause the progress of the organization slows to a crawl.
+Unfortunately, this prevents teams from quickly identifying and acting on opportunities to improve the business.
+Every initiative or idea needs to be passed through multiple departments to be explored.
+And this bureaucracy can cause the progress of the organization to slow to a crawl.

 This book explains the importance of building cross-functional growth teams.
-The goal is to bring together diverse talent to more effectively act on key business opportunities, including: customer acquisition, activation, retention, and monetization.
+The goal is to bring together diverse talent to more effectively act on key business opportunities, including customer acquisition, activation, retention, and monetization.
 The result is increased innovation, collaboration, and organizational agility.

 3. The Innovator’s Dilemma by Clayton Christensen

-It’s common to see established businesses being disrupted by nimble startups.
-And it’s all too easy to assume the larger firm suffered from bureaucracy, arrogance, poor planning, or short-term investments.
-But that is an overly simplistic view.
+It’s common to see well-established businesses disrupted by nimble startups.
+Often we assume the larger firm suffered from complacency, bureaucracy, arrogance, poor planning, or short-term investments.
+But that isn’t always true.

 4. Start With Why by Simon Sinek